ianemcallister/Restaurant_Reviews/README.md

 	All content-related images include appropriate alternate text.

 2. **Focus**
 	Focus is appropriately managed allowing users to noticeably tab through each of the important elements of the page.
-Modal or interstitial windows appropriately lock focus.

 3. **Elements**
 	Elements on the page use the appropriate semantic elements.
 For those elements in which a semantic element is not available, appropriate `ARIA roles` are defined.